-In a Level 2 configuration (Password Authentication), the cryptographic module supports two authenticated roles: Partition User and Security Officer (SO).
+In a Level 2 configuration (Password Authentication), the Luna cryptographic module supports the following authenticated roles: the Security Officer (SO), Audit

+Officer9, and Partition User.
 It also supports one unauthenticated operator role, the Public User, primarily to permit access to status information and diagnostics before authentication.

 The SO is a privileged role, which exists only at the module level, whose primary purpose is to initially configure the module for operation and to perform security administration tasks such as partition creation.
-The Partition User is the key management and user role for the partition.